 This course is designed to provide students with the most current assessment of the constructs, principles and techniques of major counseling theories.
 Special emphasis is placed on developing cultural competence and application to an addicted population.
-(3 lec/0 lab)

 HSV 140 Assessment and Treatment of the Dual-Disordered Client